mattmar2410/Messing-around-in-class/README.md

 # Energy Calibration

-Data was collected with a Coaxial HPGe detector with Co60, Am241, and Eu152 sources.
+Data was collected with a Coaxial HPGe detector with sources.

 A python script was written to perform an energy calibration for the data sources.